bucanero/docs-ko-sample/docs/2.build/6.data-infrastructure/lake-framework/building-indexers/python-nft-indexer.md

 We will use Python version of [NEAR Lake Framework](/concepts/advanced/near-lake-framework) in this tutorial.
 Though the concept is the same for Rust, but we want to show more people that it's not that complex to build your own indexer.

-## Preparation
+## 준비

 :::danger Credentials

-Please, ensure you've the credentials set up as described on the [Credentials](../running-near-lake/credentials.md) page.
+Please, ensure you've the credentials set up as described on the [Credentials](credentials.md) page.
 Otherwise you won't be able to get the code working.

 :::